grafana/agent/docs/sources/flow/reference/components/prometheus.source.api.md

 ## Example

-This example creates a `prometheus.source.api` component which starts an HTTP server on `0.0.0.0` address and port `9999`.
-The server receives metrics and forwards them to a `prometheus.remote_write` component which writes these metrics to a specified HTTP endpoint.
+This example creates a `prometheus.source.api` component which starts an HTTP server listening on `0.0.0.0` and port `9999`.
+The server receives metrics and forwards them to a `prometheus.remote_write` component which writes these metrics to the specified HTTP endpoint.

 ```river
 // Receives metrics over HTTP